edebonneuil/EPIDEMIUM-Season-3/README.md

 1 Fork

-2 Select "ADD File"

-3 Type the name of your project +"/" (to create a folder)

-4 Put your files in this folder
+2 Put your files in this folder

-5 Check you project appear in https://github.com/Epidemium/EPIDEMIUM-Season-3/network/members
+3 Check you project appear in https://github.com/Epidemium/EPIDEMIUM-Season-3/network/members

 Congrats !